KxSystems/docs/docs/cloud/azure/architecture.md

 -   End of Day receipt - Reload the database to get the new day’s worth of data from the RDB write down.

 HDBs are often expected to be mirrored locally.
-Some users, (e.g. quants) need a subset of the data for heavy analysis and backtesting where the performance is critical.
+If performance is critical, some users, (for example, quants) need a subset of the data for heavy analysis and backtesting.

 ### KX Gateway